posit-dev/py-shiny-validate/README.md

 pip install shiny_validate
 ```

-Or, you can install the latest development version from GitHub using the `remotes` package.
+Or, you can install the latest development version from GitHub:

 ```
 pip install git+https://github.com/posit-dev/py-shiny-validate.git